ossf/criticality_score/README.md

 ## Contributing

-If you want to get involved or have ideas you'd like to chat about, we discuss this project in the [OSSF Best Practices Working Group](https://github.com/ossf/wg-securing-critical-projects) meetings.
+If you want to get involved or have ideas you'd like to chat about, we discuss this project in the [Securing Critical Projects WG](https://github.com/ossf/wg-securing-critical-projects) meetings.

 See the [Community Calendar](https://calendar.google.com/calendar?cid=czYzdm9lZmhwNWk5cGZsdGI1cTY3bmdwZXNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) for the schedule and meeting invitations.